UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 There is a well-known relationship between electricity demand and temperature in the electricity industry, most commercial power suppliers use temperature to forecast energy demand.
 More and more Australian homes are considering adding solar panels as a source of renewable energy, the team is interested in whether adding solar power as another variable will improve the accuracy of the model that is currently being used.
 By using convolutional neural network (CNN) and long short-term memory (LSTM) models, we improved the accuracy of the energy forecasting by implementing the solar power output dataset along with the temperature dataset that were originally used.
 Using temperature and solar power datasets from 2017 to 2021, the team concluded that both CNN and LSTM modelling techniques provided more accurate energy forecasting and comparing both models, LSTM is the superior model over CNN.
 The findings from this experiment suggested that energy providers should consider implementing datasets from various renewable sources to improve its modelling accuracy in order to improve energy pricing and reduce wastage.

-## Josh is testing editing the MD File here

 # Introduction

 Electricity has become increasingly vital in our modern world, with per capita energy consumption more than doubling from 1978 to 2019, signaling a substantial shift in energy use patterns (World Bank, 2023).
 This surge is propelled not just by the global transition to electric vehicles, which promise to replace internal combustion engines, but also by other factors such as digitalisation, technological advancements, and the electrification of industries and home heating systems that once relied on fossil fuels.
 Additionally, the push towards sustainability has spurred the adoption of electrically powered technologies and the integration of renewable energy sources into the grid, further driving up electricity demand.